 The first day his family arrived in Florida, Cole explored Give Kids The World and loved riding the carousel and eating tons of ice cream.
 But the best part was still to come.

-Throughout the rest of their trip, Cole couldn’t wait to visit “Mickey’s house” and go on plenty of rides.
+Throughout the rest of their trip, Cole couldn’t wait to meet other characters, visit “Mickey’s house” and go on plenty of rides.

 “Cole went on every ride he was tall enough for, even some roller coasters,” said Michelle.
 “We had to take breaks throughout the day so he could rest, but he is pretty fearless and we did everything we hoped we could during our stay.”